 8. Clarify the terms of any agreement

 Before you sign an agreement for a job or seal any business deal, make sure you have thought thoroughly about all the terms of the agreement.
-Think of worst case scenarios.
+Think of worst-case scenarios.
 Try to calculate if the promised compensation covers extra expenses that may be brought about by bad conditions and unexpected mishaps.

 9. Do not depend on one income

 Start looking for other possible sources of income by getting side jobs on the weekends or by making smart investments that can yield good returns.
-Buffet always talks about how he diversifies his investment portfolio to increase his chances of winning.
+Buffett always talks about how he diversifies his investment portfolio to increase his chances of winning.